Did You Know?

 - Individuals who suffer from an undiagnosed or untreated sleep disorder

-- Individuals whose lifestyle affects the amount and quality of sleep they get
+- Individuals whose lifestyle decreases the amount and quality of sleep they get

 Sleep apnea is one of the most common sleep disorders.

-Sleep apnea occurs when there are one or more interruptions in breathing during sleep.
-This contributes to decreased sleep quality and results in a sleep debt that can cause episodes of drowsiness during waking hours.
+Sleep apnea occurs when breathing is momentarily interrupted several times during sleep.
+This phenomenon decreases the quality of sleep, and therefore results in a sleep debt that can cause episodes of more or less severe drowsiness during the hours of wakefulness.

 Who is most at risk?